Operation Child in Need

 Operation Child In Need helps any child in our community whose family is unable to provide the things that would help their educational, physical or emotional development.
 This program assists foster children, foster families, wards of the court and other children in need.
 This program distributes new backpacks and school supplies as well as fills requests for clothing, tutoring and the extras children need that cannot be provided by the families and agencies caring for them.

-In 2016-2017, 500 school supplies and backpacks were distributed and 391 special requests were granted.
+In 2017-2018, 1,055 clients were served.
+School supplies and backpacks were distributed and special requests were granted.
 Requests for assistance are made to Assistance League of Kansas City through school counselors and social workers.
 Operation Child In Need began in 1991 and is truly a unique program meeting important individual needs of children that are not being met through other assistance programs.

 "Dear Money Giver, I'm very thankful for the money for the shoes, if it wasn't for you people or money I wouldn't have shoes on my feet right now.
 You guys are really a blessing to many people at this house.
 P.S. you give me hope someone cares."

 "I thank you for the $150 paid for my clothing.
 I was able to get a couple outfits and an outfit for church.
 With much appreciation..."